SegaraRai/fraci/README.md

 /**
  * Read (list)
- * List all articles in order.
+ * List all articles in order
  */
 async function list() {
   return await db
     .select()
     .from(articles)
     .where(eq(articles.userId, 1))
-    // To sort by fractional index, just use the `ORDER BY` clause.
+    // To sort by fractional index, just use the `ORDER BY` clause .orderBy(asc(articles.fi))
-    .orderBy(asc(articles.fi))
     .all();
 }

 /**
  * Update (move)
- * Move article 3 to the position after article 4.
+ * Move article 3 to the position after article 4
  */
 async function move() {
   const indices = await afi.indicesForAfter({ id: 4 }, { userId: 1 });
-  //                                          ^ Here, one or more properties must be specified that uniquely identify the row.
-  //                                                     ^ Here, it's required to specify all columns specified in the `group` property above. if (!indices) {
+  //                                          ^ Cursor   ^ Group
+  if (!indices) {
     throw new Error("Article 4 does not exist or does not belong to user 1.");
   }